 This community phase is compositionally similar to the Reference State Community Phase 1.1 with the presence of non-native species in trace amounts.
-This community is dominated by black sagebrush in the overstory with Indian ricegrass and galleta grass dominant in the understory.
-Utah juniper may be present.
+This community is dominated by black sagebrush in the overstory with Indian ricegrass and Thurber's needlegrass dominant in the understory.